jordan-thirus/AzemOS/README.md

 # Azem OS

 A personalize image based off of [Bazzite](https://bazzite.gg/) for gaming and software development.
+To share settings across systems, I recommend setting up a [dotfiles repo](https://sarab.dev/posts/dotfiles-bare-git-repo/).

 ## Additional Features
 The following are installed in addition to what is included in Bazzite.

 ### Programs
-- 1Password + 1Password CLI
+- 1Password
 - Mullvad VPN
 - VSCodium
 - pipx